emahuni/strapi-plugin-vitest/README.md

 ## Details

 This plugin provides a Vitest testing harness to enable easier testing with Strapi.
-The major advantage here is that Vitest uses Vite and therefore takes advantage of modern js that includes running ESM|TS without any transpilation, which runs the test blazingly fast.
+The major advantage here is that Vitest uses Vite and therefore takes advantage of modern js that includes running ESM or TS without any transpilation.
 Read about [Vitest](https://vitest.dev) & Vite to learn more.
 Vitest works with Jest and Chai assertions and is very, very fast with little simple config needed to use it.

-The way this harness is made allows for Strapi to run a singleton that can be used by various files without reloading it each time for each file; it loads Strapi once, and you just write tests that work in separate isolated files.
+The way this harness is made allows for Strapi to run a singleton that can be used by various test files without reloading it each time for each file; it loads Strapi once, and you just write tests that work in independent test files without appending them to `app.test.js`.

 In addition to testing Strapi applications, it can also be used to test standalone plugins.
 It has a mini-strapi app that is exposed when you install and initialize it into a plugin project.
-You can then customize the mini-app in `tests/helpers/harness/test-app` however you need for the plugin tests to work properly.
+The mini-app is started and has the root package (plugin) installed by default.
+You can then customize the mini-app  `tests/helpers/harness/test-app` for anything required by the plugin.

 ## Usage